2007 Atlantic hurricane season

 The 2007 Atlantic hurricane season was the first season since 2003 to feature tropical activity both before and after the official bounds of the season.
-There were an above-average number of named storms during the season – 15, however many storms were weak and short-lived.
-Despite the high activity of weak storms during 2007, it was the first season to feature more than one Category 5 landfalling hurricane, a feat that would not be matched until ten years later.
+Although there were an above-average number of named storms during the season – 15, most of them were weak and short-lived.
+Despite the predominance of weak systems, this was the first season on record to feature more than one Category 5 landfalling hurricane.
 It produced 17 tropical cyclones, 15 tropical storms, six hurricanes, and two major hurricanes.
 It officially started on June 1 and ended on November 30, dates which conventionally delimit the period during which most tropical cyclones form in the Atlantic Ocean, although as shown by Subtropical Storm Andrea and Tropical Storm Olga in early May and early December, respectively, the formation of tropical cyclones is possible at any time of the year.
 The first system, Subtropical Storm Andrea, developed on May 9, while the last storm, Tropical Storm Olga, dissipated on December 13.
-The most intense hurricane, Dean, is tied for the eighth most intense Atlantic hurricane ever recorded as well as the fourth most intense Atlantic hurricane at landfall.
-The season was one of only seven on record for the Atlantic with more than one Category 5 hurricane.
+The most intense hurricane, Dean, was, at the time, the third most intense landfalling Atlantic storm on record.
 It was the second on record in which an Atlantic hurricane, Felix, and an eastern Pacific hurricane, Henriette, made landfall on the same day.
 September had a then record-tying eight storms, until it was surpassed in 2020.
 However, the strengths and durations of most of the storms were low.

 Pre-season forecasts by Colorado State University called for 14 named storms and 7 hurricanes, of which three were expected to attain major hurricane status.
 The National Oceanic and Atmospheric Administration (NOAA) later issued its initial forecast, which predicted 13 to 17 named storms, 7 to 10 hurricanes and three to five major hurricanes.
 After several revisions in the projected number of storms, NOAA and CSU lowered their forecasts by the middle of the season.